-Small-scale commercial fishing for local consumption takes place on these two islands, but unlike the fishing industry on South Caicos, Grand Turk and Providenciales, no products are exported internationally.
+Small-scale commercial fishing for local consumption takes place on these two islands, yet unlike the fishing industry on South Caicos, Grand Turk and Providenciales, no products are exported internationally.

-Residents and visitors alike are required to be in possession of a valid fishing license when fishing anywhere in the Turks and Caicos, regardless if anything is caught.
+Visitors to the Turks and Caicos are required to be in possession of a valid fishing license when actively fishing anywhere in the country, regardless of if anything is caught.

 Visitor and recreational licenses are offered as daily ($10) and monthly ($30) options.